linked-db/linked-ql/README.md

 You essentially get time travel in any direction - and as seamlessly as you move on a movie track!

-_✨ Meanwhile, your schema histories are now being encoded **as data** (**instead of as files**), making them queryable, analyzable, and even visualizable, as regular data!
+_✨ Meanwhile, your schema histories now live **as data** (**instead of as files**), making them queryable, analyzable, and even visualizable, just as regular data!
 Plus, the DB now essentially becomes the absolute source of truth for both itself and its client applications!_

 ## Re-Introducing Schema-as-Code with `schema.json`